baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Darwin.md

 ### Install Docker

 OpenEdge offers two startup modes.
-To start using **Docker** container mode (recommended), you need to complete the docker installation first.
+To start using **docker** container mode (recommended), you need to complete the docker installation first.

 **NOTE**:

 - The official Dockerfile is offered for multi-stage builds.
 If you need to build the relevant image yourself, The version of docker you installed should be above 17.05.
-- The production environment can run the image using a lower version of Docker, which is currently tested to a minimum usable version of 12.0.
+- The production environment can run the image using a lower version of docker, which is currently tested to a minimum usable version of 12.0.
-- According to the [Official Release Log](https://docs.docker.com/engine/release-notes/#18092), the version of Docker lower than 18.09.2 has some security implications.
-It is recommended to install/update the Docker to 18.09.2 and above.
+- According to the [Official Release Log](https://docs.docker.com/engine/release-notes/#18092), the version of docker lower than 18.09.2 has some security implications.
+It is recommended to install/update the docker to 18.09.2 and above.

 Go to [official page](https://hub.docker.com/editions/community/docker-ce-desktop-mac) to download the .dmg file you need.
-Once done, double-click to open and drag Docker into the Application folder.
+Once done, double-click to open and drag docker into the application folder.

 ![Install On Darwin](../../images/setup/docker-install-on-mac.png)

-View the version of installed Docker:
+View the version of installed docker:

 ```shell
 docker version